chatwoot/docs/docs/contributing-guide/api-documentation.md

 ### Testing

-In development mode, `http://localhost:3000/swagger` is available to test whether the API changes has been updated.
+Testing can be done via `http://localhost:3000/swagger` in the development mode to check if changes have been updated.